jdepumpo/portfolio-website/src/_pages/index.md

 ## Backend

-I build scalable and maintainable server applications with a focus on Ruby on Rails.
+I build scalable and maintainable server applications with a focus on Ruby on Rails 7.

+## Previosuly

+In addition to full applications, I have experience building out UI component libraries.

 ----